pkpatricia/barrel-dev-best-practices/php.md

 The practices below may be used as a fallback and are acceptable alternatives to PSR-1 and PSR-2 only in the instances outlined.
 This may help in the cases of working with legacy PHP or supporting older applications.

+Additionally we are adopting a rule that all code must be well-documented.
+All comments and headers must use [phpdoc](http://www.phpdoc.org/docs/latest/index.html)-styled formatting syntax to allow for enhanced readbility and quick API documentation of site/app code.
+This includes documenting expected arguments and output of every function.

 ---

 # PHP Best Practices